jina-ai/jina/docs/docarray-v2.md

         for doc in docs:
             self.logger.info(f'Getting embedding with type {doc.text}')

-# This Flow will fail to start, the input type of "process" does not match the output type of "embed"
+# This Flow will fail to start because the input type of "process" does not match the output type of "embed"
 flow = Flow().add(uses=TextEmbeddingExecutor, name='embed').add(uses=ProcessText, name='process')
 with flow:
     flow.block()